Leica CL vs Canon 1D X Mark II

-The Leica CL (Typ 7323) and the Canon EOS-1D X Mark II are two digital cameras that were announced, respectively, in November 2017 and February 2016.
+The Leica CL (Typ 7323) and the Canon EOS-1D X Mark II are two digital cameras that were officially introduced, respectively, in November 2017 and February 2016.
 The CL is a mirrorless interchangeable lens camera, while the 1DX Mark II is a DSLR.
 The cameras are based on an APS-C (CL) and a full frame (1DX Mark II) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Canon provides 20 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Canon provides 20 MP.

 Body comparison: Leica CL vs Canon 1D X Mark II